AugustNagro/augustnagro.github.io/_posts/2022-03-15-list-vs-vector.md

 <img src="http://august.nagro.us/images/list-vector-bench/prepended-construction-plus-traversals.png" class="img-responsive"><br>
 </p>

 List is 28 ms faster in the case of 1 million elements.
-Which is starting to get significant.
+Which is starting to get significant; don't use Vector as a 'functional Stack'.

 ## Usecase 3: Construction with Append + Traversals